-This is a preselection interview that allows recruiters to go through the recruitment process faster and therefore gives them a more qualitative approach to the selection of applicants.
-Julie said, “You can’t compare pre-recorded interviews with traditional job interviews.
+This is a pre-selection interview that allows recruiters to go through the recruitment process faster and therefore gives them a more qualitative approach to the selection of applicants.
+Atlan said, “You can’t compare pre-recorded interviews with traditional job interviews.
 They cannot replace them; they occur before them.
-They are an alternative to preselection telephone interviews that take place after handing in your CV and before an actual face-to-face meeting.”
+They are an alternative to preselection telephone interviews that takes place after handing in your resume and before an actual face-to-face meeting.”

 She added, “Some recruiters include questions to determine a candidate’s true skills in a language or software, for example, to help them choose the right person.
 There may be questions in French, for example, to gauge whether the candidate is comfortable answering in that language.
 In general, there are no trick questions, the idea is just to learn more about the candidate.”